In Essentials Unity

 Some try to use Romans 14 to support the philosophy of “in non-essentials liberty,” but Romans 14 does not say that some Bible doctrine is non-essential.
 It says that we are to allow one another liberty in matters in which the Bible is silent!
 The examples that Paul gives to illustrate his teaching are diet and the keeping of holy days.
 Those are things about which the New Testament faith is silent.
 There is no doctrine of diet in the New Testament, so it is strictly a matter of Christian liberty.

-The only “non-essential doctrine” is a doctrine not taught in Scripture.
-When we are dealing with such things as diet or holy days or the order of service or the time and the day of prayer meetings or the number of deacons or to use or not use musical instruments or whether or not to get involved in politics or to have or not have a Sunday School or formal youth ministry or the time and frequency of the Lord’s Supper or to have or not have a bus ministry or how much to support missionaries or a thousand other such things, we are dealing with opinion and tradition and practicality rather than the clear teaching of God’s Word, and each church must make up its own mind in these matters.
+The “non-essential doctrine” is a doctrine not taught in Scripture or a doctrine that is not clear in Scripture.
+When we are dealing with such things as diet or holy days or the order of service or the time and the day of prayer meetings or the number of deacons or to use or not use musical instruments or whether or not to get involved in politics or to have or not have a Sunday School or formal youth ministry or the time and frequency of the Lord’s Supper or to have or not have a bus ministry or how much to support missionaries or what the preacher should wear when preaching or is it right to sell books or other things in church services and a thousand other such things, we are dealing with opinion and tradition and practicality rather than the clear teaching of God’s Word, and each church must make up its own mind in these matters.

 These are the types of things that are “non-essentials.”